 Learning more about brain science can help us support leaders who are confronted with unfamiliar stressors and challenges.

-In over 15 years working closely with CEOs and other C-suite executives, we at Duke Corporate Education have repeatedly heard leaders express the sentiment that they are being confronted by increasingly unfamiliar and complex challenges in their work, yet feel less equipped to handle them.
-In an attempt to find solutions for these challenges, at the Chief Learning Officer Roundtable event in London on 10 March 2015, we gathered to try to understand the brain science behind leaders’ reactions when faced with untenable levels of uncertainty.
+In over 19 years working closely with CEOs and other C-suite executives, we at Duke Corporate Education have repeatedly heard leaders express the sentiment that they are being confronted by increasingly unfamiliar and complex challenges in their work, yet feel less equipped to handle them.
+In an attempt to find solutions for these challenges, we gathered to try to understand the brain science behind leaders’ reactions when faced with untenable levels of uncertainty.

 Stress blocks learning